tad-iizuka/GTest/README.md

 Please replace GoogleService-Info.plist.

-This sample has comple of error.
+This sample has a couple of error.

 When attempt sign in: <br>